primus19999/primus19999/README.md

 - 👋 Hi, I’m @primus19999
 - 👀 I’m interested in javascript javascript and React.js
 - 🌱 I’m currently learning javascript and React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... (maybe later)
 - 📫 How to reach me primusghost1999@gmail.com

 <!---